-[00:01:22] That’s what I want to get into today.
-Having a pricing strategy is actually going to answer a lot of the questions that you have around “how can I set my prices?”
+Having a pricing strategy is going to answer a lot of the questions that you have around “how can I set my prices?”
 How do I know when my prices are properly set?
 How can I feel more confident sharing with customers, what I charge or answering questions around what I charge.
 A lot of the answers to these questions, you’re going to find in a pricing strategy when it’s done right.
 So let’s go ahead and take a look at what that is.

 [00:01:54]The first reason that you need a really solid pricing strategy is to prove your business model.
 Now, this is like a first stage proving, right?
 Actual proof will come when you’re profitable and making money and running your business and serving your customers.
-But what we want to do before we get to that stage, or if we’re in a struggling stage is we want to take a look at where we’re going to make money and can we make enough money?
+But what we want to do before we get to that stage is we want to take a look at where we’re going to make money and can we make enough money?

 [00:02:22] Can we do the work?
-Can we produce enough product and sell enough in order to earn the money that we want to earn or need to earn for our business and to live off or to pay our employees?
+Can we produce enough product and sell enough in order to earn the money that we want to earn.
+Or need to earn for our business and to live off of and to pay our employees?
 The first thing is really important is kind of proving the concept of your business model.
-What happens often when I do this work with clients is we find out that we need to make adjustments and that’s going to come back in later on.
+When I do this work with clients is we often determine we need adjustments are needed.

 [00:05:03] Then your pricing strategy on that product level and your brand are actually going to clash and be at odds with each other.
 And customers might be thinking, well, this isn’t really good value for money.
 It’s kind of too cheap.
 And it makes me wonder about the value that I’m going to get.
 This is what you don’t want.